jcjzl/Living-in-Boca-Raton/materials_mushroom.md

 ## Tremella(银耳)

 In Chinese “银” means silver, a color nearly white.
-Tremella is also called white wood ear because its  shape looks like a wood ear, so the wood ear usually is called black wood ear.
+Tremella is also called white wood ear because its  shape looks like the wood ear, so the wood ear is usually called black wood ear.

 ![Tremella](tremella.png)
 *Tremella*